Qualities for Success

 Cultivate the mentoring relationship:

-- Meet with mentees regularly, often quarterly or more often based on needs.
+- Meet with mentees regularly, often quarterly or more frequently based on needs.
 Mentees should be advised to establish the schedule/timeline and lead the meetings with an agenda.

 - Be available for urgent situations as they arise.